 Jarlaxle served himself some biscuits and gravy after finishing his lamb.
 "You don't seem to like desserts, so I wasn't certain how to please you in that department.
 I took the liberty of choosing an array of small desserts to choose from."

 "Very well."
 Entreri knew it was tradition to eat dessert on one's birthday.
 The type of dessert varied by culture, however.
-Calishites often served flat pastries called omogano decorated with candied nuts.
+Calishites often served omogano, which were flat pastries decorated with candied nuts.
 The number of nuts were supposed to match one's age, although most people stopped adding nuts after age eighteen.

 After dinner was finished, Jarlaxle cleared the leftovers away and presented Entreri with a glossy box from a local bakery.
 Inside were tiny squares of various desserts, including omogano.
 Jarlaxle had a box of his own.
 He sat down across from Entreri once more.
 "I am curious to try the desserts of your homeland.
 The bakery made baklava, omogano, and these little jellies."